 There was a more disturbing element to that recording session.
 Billy just couldn’t stay on pitch.
 This was quite a revelation, and needless to say, not a welcome one; I had never detected any such problems with his vocals.
 It may have been that he could not adjust to the studio recording process, and as he has since reminded me he had a head cold and sore throat that interfered with his sense of pitch.
 Whatever, from that night on, fairly or unfairly, I was ill at ease with Billy’s vocals.
 I associated The Geeks’ demise with our first recording effort (see The Geeks Story), and I couldn’t deny a worrying sense of deja vu.

 The sun had long gone when we wrapped up the recording session.
 It was a Saturday night, we had been in the studio many hours, and were in need of alcohol and release.
-Billy had a date with Yvonne, I think, and that left the rest of us (“us” comprising Max, Colin and I, as well as Max’s mate Hassa and Lloyd) by our marauding selves.
+Billy had a date with Yvonne as I recall, and that left the rest of us (“us” comprising Max, Colin and I, as well as Max’s mate Hassa and Lloyd) by our marauding selves.
 God knows why, but we ended up at Hernando’s.
 Hernando’s was a schizoid venue.
 A mid-week punk hangout, on Saturday nights it reverted to its original Italian cabaret format.
 The band was trad Italian, well-dressed, with a piano accordion in the instrumental lineup, naturally.
 The crowd comprised mostly middle-aged, good Italian family folk, seated at tables (which were, sensibly, spirited away for the punk nights), out for a night of dancing, wining and conversation.
 We knew Andre, the manager, quite well from our gig nights, and he bid us a hearty welcome and showed us to a table in a corner.
 We ordered the first of way too many jugs, and so began a night to remember (if only we could).
 I can recall much general hilarity, the usually quiet Colin displaying a comic side that Bacchus dressed as genius on the night.
 We laughed and drank, and laughed and drank.
 As the night slipped into merry oblivion, it occurred to us that we should treat the good folk to some Orphans originals.
 We approached the band at a break, and they good-naturedly agreed to our playing a few songs using their instruments.
 The lead vocalist even introduced us, and the polite applause from the audience that followed was already a few decibels up on our typical mid-week punk crowd.
 Now that’s tragic, but we were having too much fun to register the irony.

 We civic-mindedly steered away from songs likely to offend, which was no mean feat (eg: Baby do you want a drink/Yeah I said, at your cunt I think, from Love Your Neighbour, and any number of other examples), doing the slower, more melodic choices like Strange Place Of Love.
 At least, that is my recollection.
 Max recently sent me the following email, which paints a slightly different picture: